Sicos1977/QuartzRestApi/README.md

 ### Single API key (full access)

-The simplest option — one key that grants access to all endpoints:
+The simplest option â€” one key that grants access to all endpoints:

 ```csharp
 // Host